WLAN-Pi/developers/style/PACKAGING.md

 ### debchange

-To update the version number of a newly updated package, the [debchange (dch)](DCH.md) utility should be used.
-See our [dch document](DCH.md)
+To update the version number of a newly updated package, the [debchange (dch)](DCH.md) utility from `devscripts` should be used.
+Check out the [dch document](DCH.md) for more.

 ### lintian

-There is a static analyzer we can use to check our debian package.
+Lintian is a static analyzer which we can use to check our debian package.

 ```bash
 lintian